WPTRC | Research Stations

 The research stations in operation cover all of the major soil types on Guam and offer University researchers places to conduct field experiments.
 These experiments are designed to ensure a safe, nutritious, and affordable food supply and support the preservation and protection of the island’s natural resources.
 The stations are also used as teaching facilities for University classes and extension and outreach programs.

-Ija Research & Education Center covers 65 acres in southern Guam near the village of Inarajan.
+Ija Research & Education Center (established 1978) covers 65 acres in southern Guam near the village of Inarajan.
 Current research areas represented at Ija include horticulture, soil science, and plant pathology.

-Yigo Research & Education Center is located in northern Guam in the village of Yigo covering 47 acres.
-Research on organic waste composting is just one of the ongoing projects at this station.
+Yigo Research & Education Center (established 1986) is located in northern Guam in the village of Yigo covering 47 acres.
+Research on organic waste composting is one of the ongoing projects at this station.

 The Triton Farm contributes to the University of Guam’s land grant mission of “Ina” (to enlighten), Deskubre (to discover) and Setbe (to serve) by providing research, instruction, and research opportunities in sustainable agriculture practices to faculty, students, farmers, and other community members in Micronesia.
 The Triton Farm promotes agricultural production, sustainable environmental management, food security, economic development, and enhanced quality of life incorporating Micronesian and global agricultural wisdom as well as culturally appropriate techniques while embracing inclusiveness, fairness, and collaboration.